 - it will prevent or lessen a serious and imminent threat to somebody’s life or health; or

 - it relates to a criminal issue

 Where the person we support is unable to provide consent, we will obtain written consent from the Person Responsible (Nominee/Guardian).
-In some instances verbal consent from a Person Responsible may be necessary and this will be witnessed and documented in participants’ files.
+In some circumstances verbal consent from a Person Responsible may be necessary and this will be witnessed and documented in participants’ files.

-Where there is uncertainty as to the direct benefit of the release of information which does not remove the names of individuals and or other identifying characteristics such as home address, or there is doubt that individuals would not consent to the release of this information we will seek approval from the concerned people or the designated Person Responsible prior to the release of the information.
+Where there is uncertainty as to the direct benefit of the release of information which does not remove the names of individuals and or other identifying characteristics such as home address, or there is doubt that an individual would not consent to the release of this information we will seek approval from the participant/service user concerned or the designated Person Responsible prior to the release of the information.